ietf-scitt/charter/ietf-scitt-charter.md

 ## Consistent Actor Identification

 The WG shall select (and potentially profile) acceptable common identity format/formats that will be used to identify and authenticate various actors in the SCITT ecosystem.
+The WG shall create guidance on how to create and manage new identity documents, their trust anchors, and corresponding security considerations in the context of supply chains.

 ## Information Models and Interaction Models for: